 Question your assumptions

 Questioning received wisdom is always a good thing.
-If UK comedy panel show QI has something profound to say, it’s that received wisdom is often wrong and the truth is frequently far stranger.
+If UK comedy panel show QI has something profound to say, it’s that received wisdom is often wrong.

 I’ll add more myths as I’m reminded of them, or come across new ones.
 Feel free to contribute.